-Pre-study project on renewal of core banking systems has been initiated late 2018.
+The renewal of core banking systems has been initiated during 2019 and has progressed as planned.

 Hypo pays special attention to the management of access rights and controls by means of identity and access management as well as internal auditing.
 Information security is paid attention to both in guidelines and training.
 Information security principles have been confirmed within Group and are complemented by operational instructions.